 Indonesia Destination Guide

-Indonesia tours often include a trip to Lombok's Gili Islands.
-Comprised of three small islands, they're the perfect escape and boast many small resorts located directly on the beach.
+Indonesia tours also often include a trip to Lombok's Gili Islands.
+Comprised of three small islands, Gili is the perfect escape and boasts many small resorts located directly on the beach.
 The islands are home to colourful coral reefs, a resident turtle population and a wide variety of marine life.

-Jakarta's colourful history is on full display in its numerous museums and important cultural institutions, with the city's puppet museum displaying traditional Wayung puppets.
-Similarly, the Indonesian Heritage Society and Museum Nasional house works and artefacts of national cultural significance.
+Jakarta's colourful history is on full display in its numerous museums and important cultural institutions, including a museum displaying traditional Wayung puppets.
+Similarly, the Indonesian Heritage Society and Museum National house display works and artefacts of national significance.

 With time to spare, nearby city Yogyakarta is well worth a visit, especially if you have a thirst for culture.
 The city is renowned for its fine art scene and is where you can witness an excellent display of batik, dance, drama, music and puppet shows.